 You've done the talk therapy.
-It's helped, but many days still feel so hard, heavy, and overwhelming.
+It's helped, but many days still feel really hard.

 Maybe you've tried medications.
 Some did nothing.
-Some may be currently helping — perhaps not quite enough.
+Some may be currently helping — but not quite enough.

 What is Ketamine?

-For over 20 years, ketamine has been used off-label in sub-anesthetic (lower) doses to treat chronic pain, treatment-resistant depression, and other mental health issues.
-Ketamine has also been used to support the treatment of spiritual and existential crises.
+For over 20 years, it's been used off-label at lower doses to treat chronic pain, treatment-resistant depression, and other mental health challenges.
+It's also been used to support people navigating spiritual and existential crises — the kind of suffering that doesn't always fit neatly into a diagnosis.

 What is Ketamine Assisted Psychotherapy (KAP)?